HOW CATER WORKS

 Accelerator

-CATER will create conditions that make larger, more connected, and more ambitious forms of collaboration possible.
+CATER creates conditions for larger, more connected, and more ambitious forms of technology education research.

 Activities